Revolution Against Empire

 “This blurry political scene meant that even people who nominally belonged to the same party disagreed fiercely.
 Individuals throughout the British Empire shared aspirations.
 They built alliances that extended far beyond the mother country’s borders.
 As a result, three distinct groups emerged on both sides of the Atlantic.
 These comprised establishment Whigs, authoritarian reformers, and radical Whigs.”

 “Establishment Whigs defended both their stewardship of parliamentary government and the concentration of wealth and influence in the small elite.

 “Radical Whigs drew upon patriotic arguments to attack the Whig establishment.
 But they dismissed the authoritarian reformers’ critique of society and the economy.
 Drawing support from the British Empire’s growing middle class, they embraced checks on government, individual freedom, and leveling of society.
 Then they insisted that Britain’s constitution existed not only to protect property from unjust taxation, but also to enhance the well-being of its citizens.”

 “The shifting fortunes of these ideological groups explain why Britain and its North American colonies came to blows.
 Yet there was nothing inevitable about a conflict between an increasingly authoritarian mother country and ever more radical colonies.
-Not only did nearly everyone claim to be on the side of liberty and empire, but establishment Whigs, authoritarian reformers and radical Whigs could be found throughout the British world.
+Nearly everyone claimed to be on the side of liberty and empire.
+But establishment Whigs, authoritarian reformers and radical Whigs could be found throughout the British world.

-Radicalism flourished in Boston, Bristol and Bengal while fears of disorder and licentiousness provoked rural elites in both the Hudson Valley and the English shires.
+Radicalism flourished in Boston, Bristol and Bengal.
+Fears of disorder and licentiousness provoked rural elites in both the Hudson Valley and the English shires.
 Authoritarian reformers spent decades fighting to escape the margins of British politics.
-In North America, radicals repeatedly clashed with authoritarian reformers, who included not only their governors but also fellow colonists.
+In North America, radicals repeatedly clashed with authoritarian reformers.
+These included not only their governors but also fellow colonists.